datasciencewithr/datascience-box/docs/01-getting-started.md

 # Getting started {.unnumbered}

-We will go over this at the beginning of the class, but if you want to start now, please go ahead.
+We will go over this in Lab 1 at the beginning of the class, but if you want to start now, please go ahead.
 You'll need access to GitHub and a version of RStudio (either Cloud, or on your computer)

 ## GitHub {.unnumbered}